 Functional Summary

-Shadowrun, Fourth Edition meets its stated goals as a high-crunch, tactically focused heist simulator when run by an experienced GM.
-Its limitations stem from procedural gaps, action-economy imbalance, and reliance on GM adjudication at subsystem boundaries.
-Strengths and weaknesses are consistent and closely tied to its design priorities.
+Shadowrun, Fourth Edition, meets its stated goals as a high-crunch, tactically focused heist simulator when run by an experienced GM [AUDIT 0, AUDIT 9].
+Its limitations stem from procedural gaps [AUDIT 1], a front-loaded onboarding wall requiring ~250 GM pages before play is viable [AUDIT 4], action-economy imbalance [AUDIT 3], and heavy reliance on GM adjudication at subsystem boundaries [AUDIT 8].

 Want structural analysis like this for your game?